kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 implementation MUST be able to handle multiple cookies.

-For [gateway-initiated](#gateway-initiated-session-example) cookie-based or header-based session persistence, implementations MAY remove the Gateway-generated persistence cookie or header before forwarding the request to the selected backend.
+For [gateway-initiated](#gateway-initiated-session-example) cookie-based or header-based session persistence, implementations SHOULD forward the Gateway-generated persistence cookie or header to the selected backend when supported by the backend protocol.
 Backends should not rely on receiving a Gateway-generated persistence cookie or header.
 This does not affect the normal forwarding of application cookies or headers that are unrelated to Gateway-managed session persistence.

 ### Session Persistence Failure Behavior